 It is a mental disorder characterized by a pervasive and persistent low mood that is accompanied by low self-esteem and by a loss of interest or pleasure in normally enjoyable activities.

 Many people use the word “depression” to explain their feeling sometimes, but depression is much more than just sadness.
 We all feel sad or worried at some point in our lives but when it interferes with day to day life, normal functioning, and causes problem for you as well as for the person who care about you.
-Depression is a very common but serious illness, and most that experience it need treatment to get better.
+Depression is a very common but serious illness, and most that experience it needs treatment to get better.

 Many people with a depressive illness never seek treatment.
 But the vast majority, even those with the most severe depression, can get better with or without treatment.
 Intensive research into the illness has resulted in the development of medications, psychotherapies, and other methods to treat people with this disabling disorder.
 People with depressive illnesses do not all experience the same symptoms.
-The severity, frequency and duration of symptoms will vary depending on the individual and his or her particular illness.
+The severity, frequency, and duration of symptoms will vary depending on the individual and his or her particular illness.

 Formal Diagnosis of Major Depression

-According to Diagnostic and Statistical Manual of Mental Disorders 4th edition, published by the American Psychiatric Association, 1994.
+According to the Diagnostic and Statistical Manual of Mental Disorders 4th edition, published by the American Psychiatric Association, 1994.

 For your convenience, a general listing of signs and symptoms of depression, the translated version, follows the formal diagnostic criteria, for ease in interpreting the symptoms.

-For a diagnosis of a major depression:
+For a diagnosis of major depression: